M4nw3l/pythonista-jscore-runtime/README.md

 - ModulesLoaderDelegate is using a private protcol / api as there is no other way to access the functionality otherwise.

 ## Contribution
 Contributions are very much welcome!
+The goals of this project are ambitious and the code aims to provide and bootstrap underlying support for a fairly sophisticated set of mechanisms and functionalities into Pythonista 3.
+So there is lots of room for contibutions small, medium and large!

 Please feel free to raise issues for problems encountered.
-Including details of what you tried and what happend, expected/actual results, code, stack traces etc, the more detail the better to help with debugging ideally.
+Make sure that you include details of what you tried and what happend, your expected/actual results, your code, stack traces etc. The more information the better!
+Debugging is especially hard without data, and sometimes even with data...

-Pull requests for code contributions will be reviewed where time permits and accepted, if of sufficient quality, value, reasoning in scope to the module and the overall goals it aims to accomplish.
+Pull requests for code contributions will be reviewed where time permits and accepted, if they are of sufficient quality, add value and are reasoned within the scope of the module and/or the overall goals it aims to accomplish.
+Code should be entirely your own work and be both sensibly presented and accurately represented, with also thorough depth where neccessary.
-The goals are ambitious and the code aims to provide and bootstrap underlying support for a fairly wide set of sophisticated mechanisms and functionality into Pythonista 3.
-So there is lots of room for contibutions small, medium and larger!